karthikp32/Angular/README.md

 # Angular

-Purpose: Hold all of my Angular training.
+Purpose: Holds all of my Angular training.